 The former five-star recruit was once the No. 1 wide receiver and eighth-best prospect overall in the class of 2018 before joining the Penn State Nittany Lions.
-He officially signed with Florida during National Signing Day on Wednesday.
+He officially signed with Florida during National Signing Day in early February 2020.

 WR Justin Shorter Signs with Florida

 Shorter is the highest-rated wide receiver prospect since Harvin, according to 247Sports ratings.

 Standing 6-foot-4 and 226 pounds, the former Penn State player will give UF quarterback Kyle Trask an easy target to throw to.
 He and incoming four-star wide receiver Xzavier Henderson should help shore up a receiving corps that lost seniors Tyrie Cleveland, Van Jefferson, Freddie Swain and Josh Hammond.

 Shorter saw limited action at Penn State.
 The New Jersey native caught just three passes for 20 yards in 2018 and 12 receptions for 137 yards and zero touchdowns in 2019 before entering the NCAA transfer portal in November.

 Shorter dominated high school defensive backs at South Brunswick High School, where he showcased a blend of speed, strength and height college football coaches dream of.
 He caught 112 passes for 1,822 yards and 21 touchdowns in three years there.

 Florida head coach Dan Mullen jumped at the chance to add Shorter’s frame and talent.
 Mullen has been busy on the transfer scene, adding former Texas Longhorns wide receiver Jordan Pouncey and former Miami Hurricanes five-star running back Lorenzo Lingard.
 Mullen also landed his first five-star recruit this past cycle in defensive tackle Gervon Dexter.